elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 *Solution:*

-Remove the KSonnet project directory and execute all the previous installation steps again.
+Remove the KSonnet project directory and execute all the previous installation steps once again.

 ## Summary

 Let's briefly review the key points we have learned from this article.

+* Kubernetes is a core tool in DevOps, and is the world's most popular open-source container orchestration engine.
+It offers the ability to schedule and manage containers (Docker or otherwise) at scale;

-* Ksonnet helps defining and managing applications as collection of components using Jsonnet and then deploying them on different Kubernetes clusters.
+* Ksonnet helps defining and managing applications as collection of components using Jsonnet and then deploying them on different Kubernetes clusters;

+* The `config.json` & `platform.json` files have to be configured first, before proceeding with KSonnet deployment;